luiemilio/Application-Launcher/README.md

         "toolTipBackground": string - Background for the tooltip.
 Can be hex color string or url/path.
 See CSS notes below.
         "toolTipTextColor": string - Color of the text within the tooltip.
     },
-    "applicationManifests": string[] - An array of urls pointing to your application manifests.
+    "applicationMetadata": string[] - An array of urls pointing to your application metadata stores.
 }
 ```